 Chapter 1.
 Andrew D. Cohen: Language Learner Strategies: A Call for Fine-Tuned Strategy Categorization

 Chapter 2.
 Rebecca L. Oxford: Consciously Keeping Watch: Self-Regulation and Learning Strategies

-PART II New Pathways to Language Learning Strategy Research
+PART 2: New Pathways to Language Learning Strategy Research

 Chapter 3.
 Milevica Bojović: Speaking Strategies and Speaking Ability in ESP Classrooms in a Higher Education Setting

 Chapter 4.
 Richard LaBontee: Vocabulary Learning Strategy Surveys in Second Language Acquisition: Design, Context and Content